pierre-rouleau/pel/doc/pel-manual.rst

 That's described in the next sections.

-**In case of Errors:**

-If the make script stopped at an error, check the following:

-- Check the content of your Emacs user directory.
-Several files and directories are required by Emacs, some are added by PEL and some are old PEL files that should be removed.
-Check the list of files and directories in the section titles `Emacs and PEL Files and Directories`_.
-Add missing files, remove `obsolete PEL files`_.

-- Run make again.

-If the problem persists, or if you see an error or a warning during the build or when you start Emacs, please `create an issue`_ describing the problem and your environment and I will get to it.

 .. _create an issue: https://github.com/pierre-rouleau/pel/issues
 .. _Update any option in PEL init.el file: `Further Configure the init.el File`_